-The Compensation and Benefits Committee, comprised of all incumbent outside directors as indicated in the table on page 4, consulted by telephone and met once formally in early 2008 and 2009 to review management performance relative to objectives for the prior years, recommend compensation and develop compensation strategies and alternatives throughout the Company, including those discussed in the Compensation Discussion and Analysis section of this Proxy Statement.
-The deliberations culminated in recommendations ratified at the January 2009 Board of Directors meeting.
+The Compensation and Benefits Committee, comprised of all incumbent outside directors, consulted by telephone and met formally in early 2010 and again in early 2011 to review management performance relative to objectives for the prior years, recommend compensation and develop compensation strategies and alternatives throughout the Company, including those discussed in the Compensation Discussion and Analysis section of this Proxy Statement.
+The deliberations culminated in recommendations ratified at the January 2010 and 2011 Board of Directors meetings.
+None of the members of the Compensation and Benefits Committee or executive management has engaged a compensation consultant within the past five years.

 The policy of the Company is that each member of the Board of Directors is encouraged, but not required, to attend the Annual Meeting.
-All five directors attended the 2008 Annual Meeting.
+All five directors attended the 2010 Annual Meeting.